Ranchero-Software/NetNewsWire/README.md

 It’s a free and open source feed reader for macOS.

+It’s not in beta yet.
+Not even alpha!
+While NetNewsWire 5.0 is feature-complete as of May 25, 2019, it has known bugs — and, surely, plenty of unknown bugs.

 It supports [RSS](http://cyber.harvard.edu/rss/rss.html), [Atom](https://tools.ietf.org/html/rfc4287), [JSON Feed](https://jsonfeed.org/), and [RSS-in-JSON](https://github.com/scripting/Scripting-News/blob/master/rss-in-json/README.md) formats.

-It’s barely usable at this point.
-Barely.
-Probably not even.
-A whole bunch of things haven’t been done yet.
-(See the [bug tracker](https://github.com/brentsimmons/NetNewsWire/milestone/1)).

 More info: [https://ranchero.com/netnewswire/](https://ranchero.com/netnewswire/)

 Also see the [Technotes](Technotes/) and the [Roadmap](Technotes/Roadmap.md).

+#### Community

+[Join the Slack group](https://join.slack.com/t/netnewswire/shared_invite/enQtNjM4MDA1MjQzMDkzLTNlNjBhOWVhYzdhYjA4ZWFhMzQ1MTUxYjU0NTE5ZGY0YzYwZWJhNjYwNTNmNTg2NjIwYWY4YzhlYzk5NmU3ZTc) to talk with other NetNewsWire users — and to help out, if you’d like to, by testing, coding, writing, providing feedback, or just helping us think things through.
+Everybody is welcome and encouraged to join.

 #### On accepting pull requests